 How to use turmeric

 I always hear how to use turmeric in food apart from the curry.
 Since turmeric does not have the bold flavor, you may use it along with your meat rubs or other spices.
-Generally, blends well the with herbs and will not tastes distinctive.
+Generally, blend well with herbs and will not tastes distinctive.

-When using with vegetables, turmeric powder can change the vegetable with the hue of golden yellow.
+When using vegetables, turmeric powder can change the vegetable with the hue of golden yellow.
 And the taste of the vegetable can also slightly changes.

 In South Indian cooking three ingredients are main for making any recipe meat recipe turmeric, black pepper, cumin, and garlic.
 Without these four ingredients, we cannot imagine making a meat recipe in the south Indian style.

 Add a teaspoon of turmeric along with other spices.
-This way you can include turmeric in your diet to get the medicine values to the greater extent.
+This way you can include turmeric in your diet to get the medicine values to a greater extent.

 How to grind turmeric roots

 Grinding turmeric root is tough, and it does not possible to make a silky smooth powder with household machines like blender or mixer.
 You need exclusive machines designed to grind turmeric.
 Because the root turns harder when dried.
 But fortunately, we get a good quality of ground turmeric from the local market.

-The online shops, specialty stores, Indian stores, and Asian stores are best places to search for good and fresh quality turmeric powder.
+The online shops, specialty stores, Indian stores, and Asian stores are the best places to search for good and fresh quality turmeric powder.